Due: Tuesday, April 21 at 5:00 pm

 2. Implement and test timer module

 The clock application needs to determine the passage of time.
-The RISC-V specification requires a machine counter mtime that tracks a tick count incremented with constant frequency (see documentation in Section 3.1.10 of the RISC-V spec).
-On the Mango Pi, mtime is a 64-bit tick counter that is initialized to zero on reset and is continuously incremented at a rate of 24Mhz (i.e. each tick is 1/24 microsecond).
-This mtime register is not exposed as a memory-mapped address, instead access is provided using a CSR ("Control and Status Registers").
-The CSRs are documented in Section 2 of the RISC-V spec).
+The RISC-V specification requires a machine counter mtime that tracks a tick count incremented at constant frequency (documented in Section 3.1.10 of the RISC-V spec).
+On the Mango Pi, mtime is a 64-bit tick counter initialized to zero on reset and continuously incremented at a rate of 24Mhz (i.e. each tick is 1/24 microsecond).
+This mtime register is not exposed as a memory-mapped address, instead access is provided as a CSR ("Control and Status Register").
+The CSRs are documented in Section 2 of the RISC-V spec.
 CSRs are accessed using special assembly instructions.
 To read a CSR, the instruction is csrr (CSR read). csrr rd,which will copy the value of CSR which into the destination register rd.
-CSRs can be identified either by name mnemonic or CSR number.
-In this case, either time or 0xC01 refers to the read-only CSR that corresponds to the mtime machine register.
+A CSR can be identified either by its name mnemonic or CSR number.
+In this case, either the name time or number 0xC01 can be used to refer to the read-only CSR that corresponds to the mtime machine register.

-Read the header file timer.h to view the function declarations and documentation for the timer module.
+Read the header file timer.h to learn the interface of the timer module.
 The module implementation is split over two files: timer.c for the C code and timer_asm.s for assembly code.
 You have only one task for the timer module which is to implement the function timer_get_ticks in timer_asm.s to access the current tick count.
 This function must be implemented in assembly, as CSR can only be accessed using special instructions.
+The assembly routine is interoperating with C code, so be sure it correctly follows the function call ABI and properly shares registers.

-After implementing the timer_get_ticks function, it's time to test.
-Uncomment the call test_timer() in test_gpio_timer.c.
+Uncomment the call test_timer() in test_gpio_timer.c when ready to test.
 Use make test to build and run the test program.
-Verify the given tests succeed and then consider what additional tests are needed for the timer module (there may not be much; it is a pretty simple module).
+Consider what additional tests are needed for the timer module (there may not be much; it is a pretty simple module).
 Once both the gpio and timer modules are passing all of your tests, you're ready to tackle the clock application.

 3. Wire up and test clock hardware